outsinre/outsinre.github.com/_posts/2014-04-05-github-tips.md

 title: Github Tips
 ---

 > This post focues on Git configuration and some commands.
-For complete Git principle and analysis refer to *Git Architecture*
+For complete Git principle and analysis refer to post *Git Architecture*

 # Checkout
 If you ever **modified** some files or folders.
 Then found them inappropriate, you can revert/discard the changes by <strong>checkout</strong> command.